negativetwelve/markmiyashita.com/_includes/cs61a/notes/dictionaries.md

     joe
     jenny

-Notice that the <i>keys</i> are what gets printed and that the values are nowhere to be found.
+Notice that the _keys_ are what gets printed and that the values are nowhere to be found.
 Iterating over the dictionary itself is the same as iterating over just the keys.
-To be more specific, we can use the <code>.keys()</code> method to iterate over just the keys.
-We also have access to the <code>.values()</code> method and the <code>.items()</code> method and they work as follows:
+To be more specific, we can use the `.keys()` method to iterate over just the keys.
+We also have access to the `.values()` method and the `.items()` method and they work as follows:

     >>> for i in ages.values():
     ...     print(i)